EFWob/OdroidGoRadio/README.md

 	* Search for the entry wifi_00 = and set the line to wifi_00 = YourSSID/YourPassword
 	* Press buttons (Save) and (Restart) and you should be done (Observe screen output to check for success or Serial output for more verbose debug information).
-* There are no available pins available for attaching functions to.
+* There are no available pins for attaching functions to.
 Any settings in the configuration file are ignored.
 * Also the pin assignments (for VS1053) are fixed by the limitations of the header pin.
 Any pin settings in the config file are ignored.
 * The most important settings are thus the WiFi credentials in wifi_00 (or wifi_01 etc. if you want WiFiMulti) and the